Privacy and blockchain: DAO Hack

 While blockchain technology is anticipated to solve privacy issues such as data breaching, tampering, and other threats, it is not immune to malicious attacks.
 In 2016, the DAO opened a funding window for a particular project.
 The system was hacked during this period, resulting in the loss of cryptocurrency then worth $US3.6 million from the Ether fund.
 Due to the ever-changing price of cryptocurrencies, the amount stolen has been estimated at $US64-100.

 Coinbase

-Coinbase, the world's largest cryptocurrency exchange that allows users to store, buy, and sell cryptocurrency, has faced multiple hacks since its founding in 2012.
+Coinbase, the largest cryptocurrency exchange in the US that allows users to store, buy, and sell cryptocurrency, has faced multiple hacks since its founding in 2012.
 Users have reported that due to its log-in process that uses personal telephone numbers and email addresses, hackers have targeted the numbers and emails of well-known individuals and CEOS in the blockchain space.
-Hackers then used the email addresses to change the users' verification numbers, consequently stealing thousands of dollars worth of cryptocurrency from Coinbase user wallets.
+Hackers then used the email addresses to change the users' verification numbers, consequently stealing thousands of dollars' worth of cryptocurrency from Coinbase user wallets.